Banded hare-wallaby: Behavior

 The banded hare-wallaby is nocturnal and tends to live in groups at nesting sites; this species is quite social.
 Nesting occurs in thickets under very dense brush.
 This macropod prefers to live in Acacia ligulata scrub.
 Males are extremely aggressive.

 Distribution

 The species was once found on the mainland, in the southwest of Western Australia and South Australia, but its only surviving natural populations are now restricted to Bernier Island and Dorre Island off Western Australia.
 The species has been successfully reintroduced to Faure Island and Dirk Hartog Island in Shark Bay, and to a large fenced reserve at Mount Gibson Sanctuary in Western Australia.

 Although the banded hare-wallaby was once found across the south-western portion of Australia, it is believed to have been extinct on the mainland since 1963, and the last recorded evidence of the banded hare-wallaby on the Australian mainland was in 1906.
 The devastation of the species possibly can be attributed to the loss of habitat to the clearing of vegetation, the loss of food (due to competition with other animals), and predators.

+Fossil record

+Fossils of the banded hare-wallaby from the Pleistocene epoch are known from the Pilbara region.